-Note: This graph is a summary of all influenza notifications, by week of onset, received by the DoH, WA (through WANIDD) to the end of the current reporting week.
+Note: As of 1 January 2022, the definition of a confirmed influenza case has changed to remove 'Single high titre by CFT or HAI to influenza virus' from the list of laboratory definitive evidence.
+This graph is a summary of all influenza notifications, by week of onset, received by the DoH, WA (through WANIDD) to the end of the current reporting week.
 The seasonal threshold defines a value above which may indicate epidemic seasonal influenza activity.
 The threshold value is calculated based on analysis of seasonal influenza data from the past four years.

-None of the 1,522 specimens submitted for influenza PCR testing at PathWest were positive in the past week (Figure 5).
+Of the 1,127 specimens submitted for influenza PCR testing at PathWest in the past week, seven tested positive (Figure 5).